dshadoff/PCE_xlate_BazarudeGozaru/README.md

 ## About the Repository

 This contains all the materials created/needed during the translation.
- - There is a walkthrough (which you shouldn't use)
+ - There is a walkthrough (which you shouldn't use, because you will miss out on the fun)
  - There are also Test_BRAM files, which were used in order to jump to certain portions of the game for test purposes.